Blockstream/docs/docs/green/troubleshooting-advanced/2fa.md

 To set up a new 2FA method, you choose your preferred method, and toggle the switch to turn it on.

-If you already had another 2FA method already set up, you will need to use it to confirm that you wish to make a change.
+If you already had another 2FA method set up, you will need to use it to confirm that you wish to make a change.

 Depending on the method you choose, you will then need to enter the relevant information about your chosen 2FA, and then input your first 2FA code.